-Dr. Dinkel is passionate about developing and evaluating evidence-based physical activity initiatives as well as identifying factors that impact children's ability to live a physically active lifestyle.
-She has a particular interest in exploring how to best promote the development of healthy physical activity habits in early childhood.
+Dr. Dinkel is passionate about developing and evaluating physical activity initiatives as well as identifying factors that impact children's ability to live a physically active lifestyle.
+She has a particular interest in exploring how to best promote the development of healthy physical activity habits in early childhood by working with children and their caregivers.
 Through the years she has worked with a variety of community programs and organizations encouraging people to be more active.
 Additionally, she has collaborated with other researchers to qualitatively assess factors impacting adherence to physical activity-related protocols and programs.Dr.
 Dinkel is a member of the American College of Sports Medicine, the Society of Behavioral Medicine, the International Society of Behavioral Nutrition and Physical Activity, and the International Society of Physical Activity and Health.

 BS, University of Nebraska at Kearney, Kearney, NE, Business Administration/Park & Recreation Management, 2005

 MS, University of Nebraska at Omaha, Omaha, NE, Physical Activity in Health Promotion, 2010

 Ph D, University of Nebraska Medical Center, Omaha, NE, Health Promotion and Disease Prevention Research